transcriptionpro/wuc-new/_posts/2017-05-17-full-bitcoin-node-on-a-raspberry-pi-3-with-or-without-a-pidrive.md

 <h2 id="adding">ADDING A SWAPFILE</h2>

 <p>Now for an optional, but highly recommended step, namely adding a swapfile.
 The Pi 3 has 1 GB of RAM, which is an improvement to earlier Pi's, but still quite low for running Bitcoin Core as a full node, especially during synchronisation with the blockchain.
-A swapfile (or a swap partition) is a part of the harddrive (or in this case, the SD card) that acts as an addition to the RAM.
-The Ubuntu Mate system does not use a swapfile or swap partition by default.
-The reason that the step is optional is that swapfiles (and swap partitions) can be <a href="/opencart-bitcoin-merchant-extension-by-spectrocoin/">quite hard on an SD card</a> due to the many read/write operations being performed, and SD cards only last for a certain amount of read/write operations.
-It's not like it will wear out in a few days or weeks or anything like that; just be prepared to only use your SD card for this project.
+A swapfile (or a swap partition) is a part of the harddrive (or in this case, the SD card) that acts as an addition to the RAM.</p>

+<p> The Ubuntu Mate system does not use a swapfile or swap partition by default.
+The reason that the step is optional is that swapfiles (and swap partitions) can be <a href="/opencart-bitcoin-merchant-extension-by-spectrocoin/">quite hard on an SD card</a> due to the many read/write operations being performed, and SD cards only last for a certain amount of read/write operations.</p>

+<p> It's not like it will wear out in a few days or weeks or anything like that; just be prepared to only use your SD card for this project.
 The reason that adding a swapfile is highly recommended anyway is that chances are you will not be able to synchronise with the blockchain without it, since 1 GB RAM may simply be too little.
 However, we will set up the system to only use the swapfile if strictly necessary.</p>

 <p>If you will be connecting a PiDrive, it is highly recommended to put the swapfile there instead of on the SD card.
 Just use /home/pinode/.bitcoin/swapfile instead of /swapfile in the rest of the commands in this section.</p>